 Last year, Chiang Mai had the highest number of hot spots in the North; 2,155.

 As the winter starts, the ministry has decided to launch the initiative as part of the state’s attempt to help press down the rate of forest burning and farm residues clearance, aside from the planned authorized burning schedules, under which the locals are still allowed to burn their farm residues following the set order and agreed schedules.

-The total 1,000 tons of forest biomass materials collected from forest reserves under supervision of the Royal Forestry Department and the residents’ farm residues in ten pilot areas in nine provinces including Mae Cham are set as the prime target this year under the initiative.
+The total 1,000 tonnes of forest biomass materials collected from forest reserves under the supervision of the Royal Forestry Department and the residents’ farm residues in ten pilot areas in nine provinces including Mae Cham are set as the prime target this year under the initiative.

-The Department of National Parks, Wildlife, and Plant Conservation Department has also targeted another 500 tons of forest biomass materials in some ten protected areas in the North as part the initiative.
+The Department of National Parks, Wildlife, and Plant Conservation Department has also targeted another 500 tonnes of forest biomass materials in some ten protected areas in the North as part of the initiative.